kandeng/Learn-AngularJS-by-Examples/README.md

 Learn AngularJS components by playing around the tutorial examples.

-Here is a collection of tutorial examples in this repository.
+Here is a collection of tutorial examples for AngularJS learners.
+We believe the best approach to learn AngularJS is to play around the example codes and see the results.
+We also believe it is easier to understand each AngularJS component, by a tiny example code which emphasizes the usage of the specific component, rather than a big project which distract learner's attention with too many details.

-Each subfolder contains one package of a simple tutorial examples.
+Each subfolder contains a tiny example, illustrating the usage of one AngularJS component.
-The examples are kept as small as possible to illustrate the key usages of concerned topic.

-1. Download all files in the subfolder, and keep their folder hierarchy.
+1. Download all files in the subfolder, and keep their folder hierarchy in order.

 2. Read the "instruction.txt" file, which contains three information,

    a.
 Setup and run,  b.
 Key point to understand. c.
 References.

-3. Strongly suggest to read the instruction and references w.r.t. the source code.
+3. Read the instruction and references, at the mean time to modify the source code, and see the results.

 4. Compare with the snapshot, to confirm your running result looks correct.